You are here

 Help keep wait times down at the security checkpoint by not packing prohibited items in your carry-on luggage.
 Please visit the TSA Prohibited Items List to answer any questions you may have about prohibited items.
 Check with your airline regarding carry-on and checked luggage requirements.

-Ask your airline whether you can print your boarding pass at home on the Internet, allowing you to spend less time in the airport.
+Print your boarding pass at home, allowing you to spend less time in the airport.

 If you need wheelchair service or oxygen on board, call your airline 48 hours in advance.
 Call again the day before to make sure your order has gone through.